 Parents are often worried about the corrupting effects of bad companions on their kids.
 When you find your son’s best friend spitting sassy retorts at his mom when she tries to correct him or your daughter’s girlfriends expanding their vocabularies with words that are not SAT approved.
-You just want to separate them from these contagious behaviors.
+You just want to separate them from these contagious behaviours.

 Though parents try not to micro-manage their children’s relationships and their ability to develop healthy friendships, bad influences are often of great concern.
 Oftentimes, parents tend to struggle through separating their children from such relationships.